spcl/.github/profile/gsoc.md

 * **Mentor** - Marcin Copik (mcopik [at] gmail [.] com, [mcopik @ GitHub](https://github.com/mcopik/)), Alexandru Calotoiu (alexandru.calotoiu [at] inf.ethz [.] ch)
 * **Entry task** - Deploy FaaSKeeper and execute unit tests.

-#### [FaaSKeeper] Multi-cloud serverless ZooKeeper
-* **Description**: The primary implementation of FaaSKeeper targets the AWS cloud.
-However, the system does not rely on a single cloud system, and its design is cloud-agnostic (please check the paper preprint for details).
-The project's goal would be to port existing function code into Azure and Google clouds by finding corresponding storage, queue, and database services, verifying their limitations and capabilities, and evaluating the performance of new implementations.
-* **Expected outcome**: Contributing a port of existing implementation the the Azure and Google clouds with benchmarks for latency, througput, batching and storage systems.
-* **Skills required**: Python, basic experience with cloud is expected (functions, object storage, databases).
-Experience with the Serverless framework or AWS CloudFormation templates will be helpful.
-* **Project size** - 350 hours (large).
-* **Difficulty** - Medium/Difficult.
-* **Mentor** - Marcin Copik (mcopik [at] gmail [.] com), [mcopik @ GitHub](https://github.com/mcopik/), Alexandru Calotoiu (alexandru.calotoiu [at] inf.ethz [.] ch)
-* **Entry task** - Deploy FaaSKeeper and execute unit tests.

 #### [FMI] Optimized and multi-cloud serverless collectives
 * **Description**: FMI brings collective operations and point-to-point communication to serverless functions, using cloud storage and TCP connections with NAT hole punching.
 However, the primary implementation of FMI targets the AWS cloud.
 The first goal of the project would be porting to a new cloud, such as Google Cloud Functions.
 The second goal would be optimizing communication.
 For example, multi-core functions on AWS Lambda allow for the execution of multiple function workers as threads.
 There, we can use the local shared memory environment for communication.
 Another example would be implementing variants of standard and proven collective communication algorithms that target communication on very small (latency-bound) and very-large messages (bandwidth-bound).
 [This paper](https://web.cels.anl.gov/~thakur/papers/ijhpca-coll.pdf) is a good starting point on various communication algorithms.
 * **Expected outcome**: Contributing a port of existing implementation to another cloud, and implementing selected optimizations.